lesego16/tip-calculator-app/README.md

 ### What I learned

-1.What I learned especially on the JavaScript part is being able to remove an active class on a button that was previously clicked 2.I also learn how to iterate through item in an HTML document using a forEach loop
+1.What I learned especially on the JavaScript part is being able to remove an active class on a button that was previously clicked.
+2.I also learn how to iterate through item in an HTML document using a forEach loop

 ```js